Oysters

 Maryland

-• Harris Creek’s restoration work was completed in 2015 with a total of 348 acres of reefs restored.
+- Harris Creek’s restoration work was completed in 2015 with a total of 343 acres of reefs restored, fulfilling the restoration plan.
 In 2017 and 2018, several reefs received a second planting of oyster larvae attached to shells, called spat-on-shell.
 As of 2021, all three- and six-year post-restoration monitoring is complete.
 Monitoring results show that the restored reefs are largely successful.
 For example, all 14 six-year-old reefs monitored in Harris Creek in winter 2020-21 met the Oyster Metrics minimum threshold success criteria for oyster density and biomass, and 86% met the Oyster Metrics higher target criteria for these characteristics.

-• The Little Choptank River’s restoration work was completed in 2020 with a total 358 acres of reefs restored, slightly more than in Harris Creek.
+- The Little Choptank River’s restoration work was completed in 2020 with a total of 358 acres of reefs restored, as per its restoration plan.
 100% of six-year-old reefs met at least the ideal target density criteria for success.
 These reefs met additional criteria: They had oysters from multiple year classes and had sufficient shell substrate to persist into the future.

-• The upper St. Mary’s River’s restoration plan calls for 60 acres of restored reefs.
-Thirty-five acres of healthy, high-density oyster reefs already meet those standards.
+- The upper St. Mary’s River’s restoration plan called for 60 acres of restored reefs.
+Thirty-five acres of healthy, high-density oyster reefs already met those standards.
 Restoration work started in 2021.
 Hatchery-produced seed were added to 16 acres of reef (seed-only reefs) using spat-on-shell.
-Additionally, Maryland DNR constructed nearly nine acres of reefs from stone substrate that were seeded with spat-on-shell in 2022.
+Additionally, Maryland DNR constructed about nine acres of reefs from stone substrate that were seeded with spat-on-shell in 2022.
 The river is considered initially restored.

 Virginia

-According to the 2022 Chesapeake Bay Oyster Restoration Update, three Virginia tributaries have been restored toward the ten tributaries outcome (the Lafayette, Piankatank and Great Wicomico rivers).
-Restoration work is well underway in the remaining two tributaries, the Lower York and Lynnhaven rivers.
+According to the 2023 Chesapeake Bay Oyster Restoration Update, four Virginia tributaries have been restored toward the Ten Tributaries initiative (the Lafayette, Piankatank, Great Wicomico and lower York rivers).
+Restoration work is well underway in the remaining tributary, Lynnhaven River.

-• Lafayette River’s restoration work was completed in 2018, which made it it the first river in Virginia to be considered complete under the ten tributaries outcome.
+- Lafayette River’s restoration work was completed in 2018, which made itthe first river in Virginia to be considered complete under the Ten Tributaries initiative.
 The tributary is now in the monitoring phase.
 The Lafayette River’s restoration plan called for 80 acres of restored reefs, which was later revised to 82 acres.
 Seventy acres already met the definition of a restored reef due to older existing restoration projects (22 acres) and historic reefs (48 acres).
 Nonprofit organizations finished the remaining restoration work in 2018.
 Beyond the planned restoration work, in 2020, partners installed 405 oyster castles—instant habitats made of concrete, shell and limestone—and then seeded them with spat-on-shell.

-• The Lynnhaven River restoration plan calls for 152 acres of restored reefs.
+- The Lynnhaven River restoration plan calls for 152 acres of restored reefs.
 Of this total, 89 acres already met the definition of a restored reef by virtue of the existing natural oyster population.
 By the end of 2021, partners had restored 25 acres of reef.
-In 2022, 13 acres of reefs were constructed.
-Due to issues with the construction material and reef locations, these reefs are now under consideration for mitigation efforts in 2023, including possible removal.

-• The Piankatank River’s restoration work was completed in 2021 with 444 acres of restored reefs, exceeding the restoration plan’s goal of 440 acres of restored reefs.
-Of this total, 203 acres already met the definition of a restored reef while partners built an additional 241 acres of reefs.
+- The Piankatank River’s restoration work was completed in 2023 with 497 acres of restored reefs, exceeding the restoration plan’s goal of 440 acres of restored reefs.
+Of this total, 203 acres already met the definition of a restored reef.

-• The lower York River restoration plan calls for 200 acres of reefs to be restored.
+- The lower York River restoration plan called for 200 acres of reefs to be restored.
 Of this total, two acres already met the definition of a restored reef.
-Partners built an additional 193 acres, bringing the total to 195 restored acres.
-Partners are focusing much of their oyster reef construction work in the lower York River in 2023.
+Partners built an additional 202 acres, bringing the total to 204 restored acres, completing initial restoration in 2023.

 In 2019, Virginia selected a “bonus” tributary for restoration, the Eastern Branch of the Elizabeth River.
 In 2020, partners constructed 21 acres of reefs in the Eastern Branch, which, when added to previously restored acres, totals about 24 acres of oyster reefs in this tributary.
 The Elizabeth River’s Eastern Branch oyster population is considered fully restored.
 Monitoring will take place at three and six years after construction to assess whether the restored reefs meet the success criteria established in the Oyster Metrics.